lukewegryn/pencil_code/lecture_1/lecture1_outline.md

     - Realize a product or ideas that suits a given purpose
     - Implement problem solutions using a programming language including: looping behavior, conditional statements, logic, expressions, variables, and functions
 - Be creative while learning from computer code
-- WOW! portfoilio will be a program from each week AND final project
+- WOW! portfolio will be a program from each week AND final project
 - Transition to expectations

 ### Activity 1: Expectations (3:45pm, Luke)

 - Include both apprenticeship specific and general campus specific expectations
-- Let's establish expecations on how we will interact
+- Let's establish expectations on how we will interact
 - **Facilitate** what will make a great environment?
     - How do we want to be treated? and NOT
     - What do we want to see or hear? and NOT